Art & Technology

 I’ve worked in many schools over the past 20+ years, but St. Clare is without a doubt my favorite.
 It’s a small school with supportive, dedicated teachers and families.
 It’s a kind, safe place where teachers work together in partnership with families.
 I also value the character building and leadership opportunities for students at St. Clare.
 St. Clare is truly a school focused on nurturing the WHOLE child and helping each child discover their God-given gifts.

-My name is Patrick Morgan and I’ve worked for the Archdioceses of Portland as a part-time Youth Minister for thirty-three years.
-In 2015, I began a new journey at St. Clare School as the Technology Administrator.
-My responsibility at St. Clare is to search out new educational technologies and to resolve current technology issues.
-I also help to educate teachers and students about the many different technologies used at the school.
-Prior to St. Clare, I spent thirty-three years with the North Clackamas School District mainly in the area of technology while also coaching high school and junior high volleyball, basketball, softball and baseball throughout my time with the district.
-In 1998, I was honored with a honorary PhD in Technology from NCU.
-I’ve lived in the Portland area my entire life.
-I’m married to Kindra and we have five children: Joseph, Isaiah, Rachel, Elijah and Christian.
+Patrick Morgan has worked for the Archdiocese of Portland as a part-time Youth Minister for 33 years.
+In 2015, he began a new journey at St. Clare School as the Director of Technology.
+His responsibility at St. Clare is to search out new educational technologies and to resolve current technology issues.
+Mr. Morgan also helps to educate teachers & students about the many different technologies used at the school.
+He also spent 33 years with the North Clackamas School District mainly in the area of technology but has also coached high school and junior high volleyball, basketball, softball and baseball throughout his time with the district.
+In 1998 he was honored with a honorary PhD in Technology from NCU.
+Dr. Morgan has lived in the Portland area his entire life.
+He is married to Kindra and they have five children; Joseph, Isaiah, Rachel, Elijah and Christian.